Part of System Constraints

 • Stopping overthinking requires a way to tolerate open questions.

-Without a replacement route, the old behavior becomes the most available option again.
+Without a replacement route, old output becomes the most available option again.

 Big promises often work worse than small experiments